cundd/pop/README.md

 - The PHP script can use the received value

 ### Retrieving values with QOQ
-To retrieve values with QOQ you can use runtime directly
+To retrieve values with QOQ you can use the runtime directly

     \Qoq\QoqRuntime::getValueForKeyPath('window.title');